 Extra curricular clubs at Sora are a way for students to connect outside of their formal learning.
 Most students at Sora are part of at least one club, and some are members of multiple clubs!

 At Sora, we currently have over 15 clubs.
 We constantly encourage new students to join a club that suits their interests and hobbies.
 Clubs at Sora are student-generated and student-led, and members can join one or as many clubs as they’d like!
-There’s Hack Club, where students connect over cracking codes and learning tech skills.
-For art lovers, there’s Photography Club, where members bond over their channel for creativity in the form of photography.
+Below are examples of a few clubs at Sora.

 One of the most popular and unique clubs is Roadmap Club.
 This is a weekly open forum where students voice their perspectives on areas of improvement and provide feedback on initiatives.
 In this group, the students have actual power and influence in the creation, iteration, and implementation of changes that happen at Sora.